Aurora (comics): Powers and abilities

 Northstar and Aurora.
 Art by Leinil Francis Yu.

 Aurora has the powers of flight and superhuman speed and reflexes (theoretically able to approach light-speed.
 This has never been attempted since if any being or amount of matter were to approach the speed of light in the Solar System, it would wreak devastating havoc on the gravitational forces holding it together).
 The greater her increase in speed, the more durable her body becomes, but this ability has not been measured.

 She also has super-human levels of endurance and stamina that allows her to maintain her super-speed.
 In an early issue of Alpha Flight, Northstar reveals to readers that Aurora has greater endurance and can fly longer, while he can fly faster in the same period of time.
 Her strength and reaction time are above-average for a woman of her age and exercise level, yet Aurora usually does not rely on her physical strength while battling opponents, instead using super-speed tricks, like flying someone at great speed until they pass out from lack of oxygen or pummeling them with hundreds of punches a second until they succumb.
 Aurora also uses her super speed to perform stunts such as creating a cyclone by running in circles, running up walls and across water.
 She has been shown to breathe while traveling at subsonic speeds.

 Originally, while in physical contact with her brother, usually while holding hands, the pair could emit bursts of brilliant white light with an average flash equal in intensity of one million candela.
 It was generally used to blind their opponents, with the drawback that they could not control its intensity.
-Experiments performed on Aurora by Walter Langowski enabled her to generate light independently from Northstar, rendering the side effect that physical contact between the two would temporarily neutralize their powers.
+Experiments performed on Aurora by Walter Langkowski enabled her to generate light independently from Northstar, rendering the side effect that physical contact between the two would temporarily neutralize their powers.
 Her speed was also greatly reduced to only fly at the speed of sound.
 With her recent resurrection in a new body, these modifications are gone, enabling the siblings to generate light together and restoring Aurora's previous levels of speed.

 Aurora is moderately skilled in hand-to-hand combat using a style utilizing her superhuman speed, and received coaching from Puck and Wolverine.

 Reception

 Critical reception

-Screen Rant ranked Aurora 2nd in their "10 Fastest X-Men In Marvel Comics" list, and 8th in their "12 Fastest Superheroes Of All Time" list.
-Rohan Pendurkar of Sportskeeda ranked Aurora 3rd in their "5 fastest characters in comic history" list.
-CBR.com ranked Aurora 9th in their "Marvel: The 20 Fastest Speedsters" list, 9th in their "10 Most Powerful Members of Canada’s Avengers" list, and 19th in their "25 Fastest Characters In The Marvel Universe" list.
+Various websites have listed Aurora as among the fastest characters in Marvel Comics.
+CBR ranked Aurora 9th in their "10 Most Powerful Members of Canada’s Avengers" list.

+Sara Century of SYFY felt that the character was defined by her mental disorder, and that writers poorly handled the topic.